mjambon/cmdliner-cheatsheet/README.md

 let no_exe_term =
   let info =
     Arg.info ["no-exe"]
-      ~doc:"Example of flag, which sets a boolean to true." in
+      ~doc:"Example of a flag, which sets a boolean to true." in
   Arg.value (Arg.flag info)
 ```

-Complete optional argument specification
+Optional argument specification
 --

 ```